haasn/libplacebo/README.md

 - High-quality, optimized **upscaling and downscaling** including support for polar filters ("Jinc"), anti-aliasing, anti-ringing and gamma correct scaling.
-- **Color management** and format conversions for a wide variety of HDR or wide gamut color spaces.
-This includes support for ICC profiles, ITU-R BT.1886 emulation, colorimetrically accurate clipping, custom 1D/3D LUTs, scene-referred OOTFs (such as HLG), constant luminance formats including ICtCp and a variety of film industry formats ranging from XYZ to Sony's S-Log or Panasonic's V-Gamut.
-- Tunable **debanding** shader.
-This is based on flash3kyuu, expanded to provide high quality by combining multiple debanding passes.
-- Dynamic **HDR tone mapping**, including shaders for real-time peak and scene-change detection, chroma-preserving (luma-only) tone mapping, highlight desaturation, dynamic exposure control and a variety of industry-standard EETFs including BT.2390.
+- Dynamic **HDR tone mapping**, including real-time measurement of scene histogram, scene change detection, dynamic exposure control, perceptual gamut stretching, contrast recovery and more.
-- High performance **film grain synthesis** for AV1 and H.274, allowing media players to offload this part of decoding from the CPU to the GPU.
+- Native support for **Dolby Vision HDR**, including conversion to HDR/PQ and, SDR, reading DV side data, and reshaping.
+(BL only, currently)
+- A colorimetrically accurate **color management** engine with support for soft gamut mapping, ICC profiles, accurate ITU-R BT.1886 emulation, black point compensation, and custom 3DLUTs (.cube).
-- A **pluggable, extensible custom shader syntax**, equivalent to an improved version of [mpv's `.hook` syntax](https://mpv.io/manual/master/#options-glsl-shaders).
+- A pluggable, extensible [**custom shader system**](http://libplacebo.org/custom-shaders/).
 This can be used to arbitrarily extend the range of custom shaders to include popular user shaders like RAVU, FSRCNNX, or Anime4K.
 See the [mpv wiki on user scripts](https://github.com/mpv-player/mpv/wiki/User-Scripts#user-shaders) for more information.
+- High performance **film grain synthesis** for AV1 and H.274, allowing media players to offload this part of decoding from the CPU to the GPU.
+- Tunable, fast **debanding** and **deinterlacing** shaders.
+- High quality gamma-correct **dithering**, including error diffusion modes.

 Every attempt was made to provide these features at a **high level of abstraction**, taking away all the messy details of GPU programming, color